sazzouz/zego-challenge/SUBMISSION.md

 Other approaches that could be considered for evolving the solution into something more production ready:

 - **Distributed Architecture**: Implementing a distributed design would enable large-scale crawling across multiple machines.
 - **API Interface**: Adding a RESTful API would make the crawler serviceable to other applications.
+There is lose coupling with the CLI and crawler engine, meaning it would be straightforward to extract this and wrap it with a lightweight webserver, like FastAPi, if needed.
 - **Persistent Storage**: Integrating database storage would allow for incremental crawling and result preservation, as well as result exploration.

 (Assuming we wouldn't be making use of existing production-scale crawling frameworks)